Priscilla, Queen of the Desert

 Stephen Elliott & Allan Scott

-The book by Stephen Elliot and Allan Scott (adapted from Elliot’s cult-and-gay-favorite, 1994 film The Adventures of Priscilla, Queen of the Desert) is a story about search for family and companionship.
-But this tale is told through the eyes of three stage performers like the hinterlands of Australia (where they are heading) has never seen — an aging transgender woman named Bernadette and once known as Ralph; a young, show-off drag queen named Felicia but rarely addressed as Adam; and Tick, a married (to a woman) drag star Mitzi Mitosis with an eight-year-old son he has never met (yet).
+As I recounted in my review last year, the book by Stephen Elliot and Allan Scott (adapted from Elliot’s cult-and-gay-favorite, 1994 film The Adventures of Priscilla, Queen of the Desert) is a story about search for family and companionship.
+But this tale is told through the eyes of three stage performers like the hinterlands of Australia has never seen — an aging transgender woman named Bernadette and once known as Ralph; a young, show-off drag queen named Felicia but rarely addressed as Adam; and Tick, a married (to a woman) drag star Mitzi Mitosis with an eight-year-old son he has never met (yet).

-In this Rhino production, the flashing-lights headliner as ‘the stars’ must go to Costumier Robert Horek and Headdress Designer Glenn Krumbholz (with further costume designs by Larry Jean, Daisy Neske, and Cindy Preiado).
-Words cannot begin to describe the eye-popping, guffaw-producing array of costumes that parade by the scores across the stage, with changes occurring so quickly at times that the mind boggles what the show on the tiny backstage of the Eureka must be as this cast of seventeen goes from Vegas-dressed divas to scantily clad boys in cutoffs (and little else) to elaborate gowns of every hue and dresses made of flip-flops (with cowboys/girls and funeral-attired mourners thrown in for variety).
+And as a year ago, the flashing-lights, headliner ‘stars’ of this Theatre Rhino show are first and foremost Costumier Robert Horek and Headdress Designer Glenn Krumbholz (with further costume designs by Larry Jean, Daisy Neske, and Cindy Preiado).
+Words cannot begin to describe the jaw-dropping, guffaw-producing array of costumes that parade by the scores across the stage, with changes occurring so quickly at times that the mind boggles what exactly is the real show on the tiny, backstage as this cast of fourteen goes from Vegas-dressed divas to scantily clad boys in cutoffs (and little else) to elaborate gowns of every hue and dresses made of flip-flops (with cowboys/girls and funeral-attired mourners thrown in for variety).
 Wigs rise high that are full of swans, Easter eggs, flower bouquets worthy of a benefit dinner table, paint buckets, and who-knows-what-else.
-Any one who has ever seen a screen or stage version of Priscilla would hope for nothing less, but for The Rhino to pull off this kaleidoscope of kitsch is truly magnificent.
+Any one who has ever seen a screen or stage version of Priscilla would hope for nothing less, but for The Rhino to pull off once again this kaleidoscope of kitsch is truly admirable.

-And then there is the other star of the show, the bus named Priscilla.
+And then there is the other star of the show that comes back to reprise her role — the bus named Priscilla.
 Gilbert Johnson’s crème-de-la-crème of a set design is boxy and pink on the outside but rotates to reveal an interior that bustles to the brim with boas, bows, beads, and bangles along with everything from seahorses to Christmas garland and, of course, plenty of martini glasses.

-Not to be over-looked in the kudos department is Cameron Weston as the moon-struck mechanic Bob who finds himself finding a long-lost love from his youth amongst these traveling, three queens.
-Mr. Weston’s Bob is so likeable it almost hurts.
+And not to be over-looked is the third returnee in the same role, Cameron Weston as the moon-struck mechanic Bob, who finds among these traveling, three queens a long-lost love from his days as a soldier in Vietnam.
+Mr. Weston’s Bob is yet again extremely likeable and down-to-earth.
 There is a genuineness that exudes his portrayal; and while his singing voice is also not the strongest, it is true in its message in numbers like the reprise of “A Fine Romance.”
-A shout-out also goes to young Kyle Vetter whose eight-year-old Benji has a lot to teach some of the adult bigots in his and our worlds.

-Priscilla, Queen of the Desert continues through July 1, 2017 in production by Theatre Rhinoceros at the Eureka Theatre, 215 Jackson Street, San Francisco.
+Priscilla, Queen of the Desert continues through June 30, 2018 as a production by Theatre Rhinoceros at the Gateway Theatre, 215 Jackson Street, San Francisco.
 Tickets are available at http://therhino.org.

 Photo Credits: David Wilson